gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 # Deep Learning

 Deep learning is based on what's called 'deep neural networks'.
-A neural networks is a sequence of numbers that transform an input into an output.
-The input can be the raw pixels in an images, and the output can be the probability of that image to be of a specific type (for example, a dress with boat neckline).
+A [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) is a sequence of numerical parameters that transform an input into an output.
+The input can be the raw pixels in an image, and the output can be the probability of that image to be of a specific type (for example, a dress with boat neckline).

-To achieve the these results it's necessary to set the right numerical values to the network to make accurate predictions.
+To achieve the these results it's necessary to set the right numerical parameters to the network so it can make accurate predictions.
-This process is called 'neural network training' and most times, involves different forms of a base algorithm called backpropagation.
+This process is called 'neural network training' and most times, involves different forms of a base algorithm called [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
-The training is done using a set of inputs (e.g. images of dresses) and known output targets (e.g. the probability of each dress to be of a given silhouette) called training set.
+The training is done using a set of inputs (e.g. images of dresses) and known output targets (e.g. the probability of each dress to be of a given silhouette) called the training set.
-The training set is used by the backpropagation algorithm to change the network parameters in such a way, given an input image the network output is as close as possible to the target.
+The training set is used by the backpropagation algorithm to change the network parameters.
+Given an input image, the backpropagation parameters change gets closer to the target.
+Iterating many times through backpropagation, the input can produce outputs very close to the target.

 Once the training is done, if it has a high accuracy and the model is not affected by overfitting, whenever the network is fed with a brand new image, it should be able to produce accurate predictions.